napframework/nap/docs/doxygen/markdown/01_install.md

 Follow these steps for a guided installation:
 1. Extract the release by double clicking `NAP-0.1.0-macOS.zip` in Finder
-2. In `NAP-0.1.0-macOS/tools` run `checkBuildEnvironment` to guide you through installing prerequisites
+2. In `NAP-0.1.0-macOS/tools` run `checkBuildEnvironment` to guide you through installing prerequisites, following the instructions
-3. Follow the instructions in the terminal
-4. If any changes are required re-run `checkBuildEnvironment` after those changes have been made to verify the final environment

 _Manual Dependency Installation_